SyuanTsai/Darktide-Mod-radar/README.md

 - Supported ability-marked and smart-tag outlined enemies can optionally be treated as radar-visible targets, and shared `special_target` outline handling is gated to the local owning context so unrelated outlines do not leak into radar visibility.
 - Nearby highlights now support thickness, opacity, optional custom color override, and optional distance labels, and their placement was adjusted to stay aligned more reliably under scaled HUD layouts.
 - **Tagged enemies only** and **Tagged items only** are filters, not new marker families.
 They reuse the game's active tag state and let tagged targets ignore the normal radar range limit while tagged.
 - Expedition POIs and section-scoped expedition items are filtered to the active expedition section.
-Sanctuary-state transitions now trigger cleanup so stale safe-zone markers do not leak into open zones, while active player-dropped Tech-Remnants can still be shown.
+POI categories can independently show icon-only markers, include meter distance text, or be hidden.
+Sanctuary-state transitions trigger cleanup so stale safe-zone markers do not leak into open zones, while active player-dropped Tech-Remnants can still be shown.
 - Marker previews in this readme were generated from the included template assets and documentation images so the legend matches the mod's configured presentations as closely as possible.